RobertTalbert/discretecs/MTH225-Winter2026/assignments/MTH 225 Application Analysis Exam 2 solutions and notes.md

 #### Notes

-- Some submissions correctly state that the function is bijective but did not ground that assertion in any evidence -- it just stated the definition of bijection and did not explain why this particular function satisfied the definition.
-A full proof is not necessary -- just the table is sufficient, as it was on the problem set where this first appeared.
+- Some submissions correctly stated that the function is bijective but did not ground that assertion in any evidence -- it just stated the definition of bijection and did not explain why this particular function satisfied the definition.
+A full proof is not necessary -- just the table is sufficient, as it was on [the problem set where this first appeared](https://github.com/RobertTalbert/discretecs/blob/master/MTH225-Winter2026/assignments/Problem%20Set%203.md).
+But there must be more explanation than just stating a definition.

 ## Part D